RajputPawan/Prometheus/pages/docs/kiosk.md

 * Depicted URLS can be appended or deleted either
   * in `/lhome/kioskuser/browsers_monodisplay.sh` for machines with a single display, or
   * in `/lhome/kioskuser/browsers_multidisplay.sh` for machines with 2 displays.

+  Eventually you might need to add a `--no-proxy-server \` line to the above mentionen scripts.

 ### Cronjob